AstroAnLi/young_sedimentary_rock_mars/README.txt

 are not installed, in Terminal, run: "pip install _____" where the package name goes in the blank.

 Important: All scripts and data must be in the same folder.
+After downloading region_data.zip, unzip and place scripts with data in same folder.

 all_craters.csv, all_craters.xlsx: CSV and Excel files of crater dataset.